Eiryou/rqshc-image-compressor/README.en.md

 The project uses Windows APIs and the C++ standard library, but the core compression and decoding work is not delegated to a third-party image codec.
 Image data and the RQI container are handled directly at the binary level.

-AI has been used to assist implementation, testing, debugging, and documentation.
-Architecture, technical constraints, evaluation criteria, acceptance and rejection decisions, and disclosure boundaries are directed by the project designer.

 ## Current benchmark example

 On the internal 14-image development test set, V64I recorded the following averages: